qgustavor/megajs-docs/docs/migrating-from-old-versions.md

 If you are migrating from [tonistiigi's mega package](https://www.npmjs.com/package/mega) you can follow instructions for how to migrate from V0 to V1 below, as V0 is mostly backyards compatible with tonistiigi's mega.

 The only issue when migrating is that MEGAJS includes ES Module exports which are incompatible with the old CommonJS exports because tree-shaking reasons.
-If you were importing tonistiigi's mega using ES Modules you will need to fix your imports: instead of a single default export the library exports multiple classes and helper functions.
+If you were importing tonistiigi's mega using ES Modules you will need to fix your imports: instead of a single default export the library exports multiple classes and helper functions to enable tree shaking.

 If you migrate you will get features which are not available in tonistiigi's mega like:

 - File and folder sharing
 - File management functions
-- Support for browsers (seems using Browserify stop working at sometime)
+- Support for browsers (seems using Browserify stopped working at sometime)
 - Tree shaking when using ES Modules
 - Native crypto on Node.js